microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/CreateDataProvider.md

 ### Implement the inspector

-> The complete code for the example in this section are from the MixedRealityToolkit.Providers\ObjectMeshObserver\SpatialObjectMeshObserverProfileInspector.cs file.
+> The complete code for the example in this section are from the MixedRealityToolkit.Services\InputSimulation\Editor\MixedRealityInputSimulationProfileInspector.cs file.

 Profile inspectors are the user interface for configuring and viewing profile contents.
 Each profile inspector should extend the
 [`BaseMixedRealityToolkitConfigurationProfileInspector]() class.